 Unit Test: a simple loop back test for each driver that makes sure what gets sent out is received.
 The BER should be essentially zero.

 Functional test: Run the prototype code with all 9 unit tests simultaneously at increasingly higher baud rates until the BER is non-zero.

+Required Materials:

+MBARI will provide an evaluation piece of hardware with the target microprocessor that can be used to develop and test against.

 WP3: I2C Drivers